monomelodies/monad/README.md

 Or you could write your own CSS from scratch.
 That's fine by us.
 In that case, starting by including Bootstrap will give you a running start.

+## Further reading
+You'll notice that up until now we haven't said a word about server side code, database queries etc. That's because Monad doesn't care by design - but you _will_ need them.
+[See the prerequisites section](overview/prerequisites.md) (up next) for some hints on how to actually start administering something.

+## Contributing
+Bug reports, feature requests etc. should go via Github.
+If you feel like fixing something yourself (awesome, you!) issue a pull request.
+In lieu of a formal style guide, please try to be consistent with existing coding styles.

+If you've simply created a plugin that you think other people might also find useful (I don't know, e.g. something to easily integrate with Laravel projects), please drop me a line.
+We'll advertise it as a user contributed plugin (assuming it works properly ;)).